CryptoLions/EOS-Jungle-Testnet/README.md

 - Please inform in <a target="_blank" href="https://t.me/jungletestnet">telegram channel</a> your node info: Server geographic location, Organisation/Website, node ip/domain, http port, p2p port, producer name, your public key
 - After providing information and node synchronization, let us know in <a target="_blank" href="https://t.me/jungletestnet">telegram channel</a> to activate your account as BP.

+If you hvae compiled scripts already, you can download and use prepared data-folder <a href="http://imgs.cryptolions.io/Jungle3TestnetNode.tar.gz"> Jungle3TestnetNode.tar.gz </a>.
+Place files like in archive and edit config with your parametrs - ports, producer name and keys

 # BP Information